vjbollavarapu/tidygen/docs/INTEGRATION_CHECKLIST.md

 ## 📝 **Conclusion**

-The iNEAT ERP system has **excellent frontend and backend implementations** but is **completely disconnected**.
+The TidyGen ERP system has **excellent frontend and backend implementations** but is **completely disconnected**.
 The frontend provides a beautiful, complete user interface, and the backend provides a robust, complete API system.
 However, **no integration exists** between them.

 **Key Findings:**
 - ✅ **Frontend**: 100% complete with beautiful UI